gchq/Palisade-services/topic-offset-service/README.md

 (fields marked with * are acquired from headers metadata)

 The Topic-Offset Service monitors and watches the `masked-resource` Kafka topic and reports the offsets that satisfy some prerequisites.
-This service accepts a `TopicOffsetRequest`, which contains a token, it is then used to subscribe to the kafka topic and check for a Start of Stream message, declared in the `StreamMarker` class.
+This service accepts a `TopicOffsetRequest`, which contains a token value, the service will then look at the value of the `x-request-token` header to check if it is a `START` message.
 When a Start of Stream message is observed, the commitOffset is retrieved, and sent onward to the [Filtered-Resource Service](../filtered-resource-service) to point the Filtered-Resource Service to the commitOffset on the Kafka topic.

 ## REST Interface